-15 Ways You’re Using Your Slow Cooker Wrong
+15 Mistakes You're Making With Your Slow Cooker

 Few cooking tools are as convenient and versatile as the slow cooker—especially if you don't have hours to spend stirring at the stove.
 After all, what's better than throwing a bunch of ingredients in a pot, walking away, and returning several hours later to find a hot, delicious meal ready and waiting for you?
 But even if you're a slow cooker master, there could still be ways you're using your slow cooker wrong.

 There are a few things to know about using a slow cooker, like how much liquid to use and when to lift the lid.
 If you're not careful, any of the following 15 things could seriously wreck the perfect meal you had planned.
 Know what you should avoid so you can have a tasty hot meal ready when dinner rolls around.

 If you don't know exactly how much liquid to add to a slow cooker, your recipe could be ruined.
 One of the most common slow cooker mistakes is adding liquid to every recipe, but unless you're making a soup or stew, you really don't need extra liquid.
 If you add liquid to every recipe, you'll probably end up with too much leftover once the cooking time is up.
 Why?
 "You get a lot less evaporation in the slow cooker than the oven or stovetop," says Sarah DiGregorio, recipe developer and author of Adventures in Slow Cooking: 120 Slow-Cooker Recipes for People Who Love Food.
 As a result, any water in your ingredients (veggies, meat, poultry) will seep into the crockpot.
 Start with less liquid than you normally would and think of your ingredients as providing all the moisture you need, DiGregorio explains.
 Adding too much liquid isn't the end of the world, but it will change the texture and flavor of your dish.

 In general, it's always best to add dairy products like milk and cheese toward the end of the cooking time.
 If you simmer them for hours, they can curdle or break, DiGregorio says.